User Guide#

 • operating_level provides the real degradation of a model, including if it is turned off for servicing

-• operating_level_wo_servicing provides the operting level as if there were no ongoing operations to know the potential operating operating
+• operating_level_wo_servicing provides the operating level as if there were no ongoing operations

 • Substations